 On Wednesday, July 11, the State Medical Board of Ohio certified 46 more physicians to recommend medical cannabis to patients in the state.
-This brings the number to 185 doctors in total since April approved to authorize patients to use medical marijuana in the state.
-Patients can look up all 185 doctors’ names and contact information on a searchable online database updated after each monthly meeting of the state medical board anytime they add new doctors to its list of approved medical marijuana physicians in Ohio.
+This brings the number to 185 doctors in total since April approved to authorize patients to use medical in the state.
+Patients can look up all 185 doctors’ names and contact information on a searchable online database updated after each monthly meeting of the state medical board anytime they add new doctors to its list of approved medical physicians in Ohio.

-In order to be approved to recommend medical cannabis to patients in Ohio, a physician must first take two continuing education credit hours on the subjects of cannabis use and each of the medical conditions qualifying for medical marijuana recommendation in Ohio.
-Anytime an approved physician recommends medical marijuana to a patient, he or she is required to certify several facts, namely:
+In order to be approved to recommend medical cannabis to patients in Ohio, a physician must first take two continuing education credit hours on the subjects of cannabis use and each of the medical conditions qualifying for medical recommendation in Ohio.
+Anytime an approved physician recommends medical to a patient, he or she is required to certify several facts, namely:

 - The physician has a genuine doctor-patient relationship with the patient.